rbartsch/ludum-dare-33/README.md

 # ludum-dare-33
 My entry for the Ludum Dare 33 game jam.
 The game jam's theme was "You are the Monster".

-Built using the Unity game engine (version: 5.1.2f1)
+Built using the Unity game engine (version: 5.1.2f1).
+Language used: C#

 Entry page is [here](http://ludumdare.com/compo/ludum-dare-33/?action=preview&uid=29419).